Here in the digital age, there’s no such thing as a successful marketing campaign that ignores the importance of social media.

 Create fun, engaging contest-style campaigns and invite your customers to participate.
 It’s fun for your audience and powerful free advertising for you.

-If you’ve been paying attention, you’ve no doubt noticed that many recent social media trends positively revolve around video.
+If you’ve been paying attention since last year, you’ve no doubt noticed that many recent social media trends positively revolve around video.

 In other words, if you haven’t already considered making video content part of your Twitter-facing branding campaigns this year, it’s officially time to get started.